visit the biggest statue of the greatest king- chinggis khan statue complex

 It was my first time to camp in the wild-with no water, electricity , restroom and fire.
 We had to bring our own oven and prepared for everything.
 Even it was already the middle of June, the night was still pretty cold.
 Except the cold weather, the camping was pretty interesting and has became one of the best experience in my life.

 We stayed in this amazing view for few days, with horses, sheep, cows and even camels around.
-At that time, there was no need to worry about anything in life.
-All you need to do is to enjoy the beauty of nature and the beer in hand.
+At that time, I did feel like there was nothing to worry about in life.
+All I needed to do was to enjoy the beauty of nature and the beer in hand.

 my ideal life. 🙂